 - Muller and Klement 2006: “A combination of valerian and lemon balm is effective in the treatment of restlessness and dyssomnia in children” Phytomedicine

-- Childhood Anxiety: Diagnosis & Natural Treatment of Anxiety in Children - October 2, 2018
+- Childhood Anxiety: Diagnosis & Natural Treatment Options - October 2, 2018